 All children deserve to have the best possible start in life.
 If a crisis is developing in a family, CatholicCare understands the importance of “getting in early” to prevent the situation from escalating.

 We have specialised services and a support network to address any issue.
 Our aim is to improve the relationships between parents and their children and keep those relationships functional.
 We like to think of it as “helping you get upstream”.

-The Parenting Hub is the platform supporting our early intervention programs.
 Brighter Futures works alongside families facing challenges.
-This program provides support and specialised child protection intervention support services for families expecting, or with children under 9 years of age.
+This program provides support and specialised child protection intervention services for expecting families, or with children under nine years of age.

-We have a Fatherhood worker and programs to work alongside dads.
-Our Early Intervention Placement Prevention Program aims to prevent issues for adolescents and their families escalating.
+We have a fatherhood worker, and programs to work alongside dads.
+Our Early Intervention Placement Prevention Program aims to de-escalate issues for adolescents and their families.